RSE-Midlands/rse-midlands.github.io/content/docs/about.md

 weight: 3
 ---

-We are a group who use or develop research software and work in the Midlands area of England.
+We are a group of people who use or develop research software and work in the Midlands area of England.

-We are members of the [Society of Research Software Engineering (SocRSE)](https://society-rse.org/).
-You may ask 'What is a Research Software Engineer (RSE)?'.
-You can find out about a variety of RSE roles in through the [SocRSE case studies](https://society-rse.org/careers/case-studies/).
+We are affiliated with the [Society of Research Software Engineering (SocRSE)](https://society-rse.org/).
+If you're not sure what a "Research Software Engineer" or "RSE" does, then please check out the [SocRSE case studies](https://society-rse.org/careers/case-studies/).

 <!--more-->